MikyTuberr/MTE/README.md

 - **Event System:** A robust event system is being implemented to handle various in-game events efficiently.
 This system aims to provide a flexible mechanism for managing interactions within the game.

+- **Layers System:** The Layers System in MTE provides a powerful organizational structure for handling various elements within your 2D game.
+Layers are a fundamental concept in game development, offering a flexible way to manage the rendering order and interactions between different components.

 ## Getting Started

 To get started with MTE, follow these steps: